sghall/resonance/docs/src/routes/examples/alluvialChart/description.md

-## Alluvial Chart
+## Alluvial Style Chart

-The data used in the chart below is fake.
-It shows series of data for 10 randomly chosen fruit names.
-There are 100 points for each of the series being interpolated on the transitions.
+My take on creating an "alluvial" style layout.
+It brings the largest value at each x coordinate to the top.
 It uses the same data generator used in Mike Bostock's [stream graph example](https://bl.ocks.org/mbostock/4060954).
-If you refresh the page you will get a new random dataset.
+The tension parameter is fed to the cardinal interpolator for the areas.
+See the [d3-stack](https://github.com/d3/d3-shape#curves) curves section.